pur3-extreme/arcanists_2_aimbot/README.md

 * if it doesn't fire, the shot is impossible

 ## OTHER
+* untested on resolutions other than 1920x1080
+* untested on Linux
 * time 1.48 works well for whisper bombs
 * F1 needs to be precise, a few pixels off and the trajectory is fucked up a bit
 * keeping the camera centered on the character avoids needing to press F1 every time